Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Summary and perspectives

 Finally, as previously mentioned, the results of the methods are highly influenced by the application test case.
 In particular, a computer code without constraints on the calibration variables would be valuable, as it would allow for the consideration of untruncated prior distributions for instance. \FloatBarrier

 \acknowledgements

 This research was supported by the consortium in Applied Mathematics CIROQUO, gathering partners in technological and academia in the development of advanced methods for Computer Experiments (see https://doi.org/10.5281/zenodo.6581217).
+The numerical model used for the Taylor cylinder impact test was developped by Rémi Chauvin.